ottipc/wikijs_pc_backup/manuals/time-tracker.md

 3) Start timing your work

+You can find Time Tracker on the top menu bar at the far right (next to the money sack), or under this link: https://nextcloud.petitcode.com/index.php/apps/timetracker/

 ## Create Client

 ![Screenshot From 2019 06 11 12 16 36](/uploads/screenshot-from-2019-06-11-12-16-36.png "Screenshot From 2019 06 11 12 16 36")